 A) Instructional Development provides movies, slides, overhead projectors, screens, tape recorders, record players, mixers, portable P.A. systems, amplifiers, microphones and speakers.
-If the organization plans on using any equipment from Kerr/Instructional Development it must plan ahead.
-Kerr requires at least 2 days to process their work orders and the A.S.
-Administration Office needs 2 days, so your requisition AND WORK ORDER must be turned in TO THE A.S.
-CASHIER'S at least 4 days before THE ORGANIZATION needs the equipment.
+If the organization plans on using any equipment from Instructional Development (also known as Kerr), it must plan ahead.
+Kerr requires at least 2 days to process their work orders, and the A.S.
+Administration Office needs 2 days, so your requisition and work order must be turned in to the A.S.
+Cashiers and Ticket Office at least 4 days before the organization needs the equipment.
 First, contact Instructional Development for an "estimated cost" of services and/or equipment.
 Next, fill out an A.S.
 Requisition requesting a Purchase Order.
 Use the "estimated cost" for the total price.
 Next, fill out a "Media Equipment Work Order."
 (See sample and instructions at the end of this manual).
-Pick up a requisition and a work order form in the Finance and Business Committee Office.
+Pick up a requisition and a work order form in the Finance Committee Office.
 After the form and the A.S.
-Requisition are complete, turn in both of them to the A.S.
+Requisition are complete, turn in both of them to the

+A.S.
 Cashier's.
 Allow 4 days for processing.
 The work order form will be faxed directly by A.S.
 Administration to Instructional Development.